Pakistan gets highest-ever $200 mln GCF grant to redress environment issues : Amin | Associated Press Of Pakistan

-ISLAMABAD, Feb 17 (APP):Adviser to the Prime Minister on Climate Change Malik Amin Aslam Monday said Pakistan would initiate work on multiple projects under $ 200 million grant by Green Climate Fund (GCF) to mitigate environmental degradation in the country.
+ISLAMABAD, Feb 18 (APP):Adviser to the Prime Minister on Climate Change Malik Amin Aslam has said Pakistan would initiate work on multiple projects under $ 200 million grant by Green Climate Fund (GCF) to mitigate environmental degradation and combat climate change.

 Amin said the glaciers of Northern Areas were melting apace and had developed